xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.8.4.6 =
+* fixed caching issue with shortcode fields and groups attributes
+* minor tweak for php 7.3 compatibility

+= 1.8.4.5 =
+* addressing settings page access issues for some users

 = 1.8.4.4 =
 * fixed issue with settings page blank